WebizenAI/devdocs/Documentation Method.md

 ### NOTES

+1. Whilst not exhaustive - [issues](https://github.com/WebizenAI/devdocs/issues) are being logged via github.
-1. The DocumentHeading can be overridden by creating a top level Heading
+2. The DocumentHeading can be overridden by creating a top level Heading
-2. A Directory can be provided by providing a document with the same name in the underlying directory.
+3. A Directory can be provided by providing a document with the same name in the underlying directory.